YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 The crowd fidgeted, holding in their final cheers.

-“Then,” Duporth raised his voice to address them all.
-“I now pronounce Merryn a woman of the village!”
-A roar broke out, drowning the last words, as Duporth finished.
-“She may speak at village meetings, she may hunt with a bow and arrow and,” he reached in his pocket, “she has earned the Wolf Badge.”
+"Then," Duporth raised his voice to address them all.
+"I now pronounce Merryn is a woman of the village!"
+A roar broke out, drowning his words.
+"She may speak at village meetings, she may hunt with a bow and arrow and," he reached in his pocket, "she has earned the Wolf Badge."

 The crowd swirled around them and lifted her onto their shoulders.
 By the fire, hands found instruments and the music swept up again.